-Projects within RiskIQ PassiveTotal make it easy for analysts to gather and share information about current and ongoing digital threat investigations and known threat infrastructure.
-PassiveTotal Projects help you organize related threat infrastructure elements such as:
+Projects within RiskIQ PassiveTotal make it easy for analysts to gather and share digital threat intelligence about current and ongoing digital threat investigations and known digital threat infrastructure.
+PassiveTotal Projects help you organize related digital threat infrastructure elements such as:

 Learn more about Projects at https://help.passivetotal.org/ or create a project now.

 Proactively Track Digital Threat Infrastructure Changes with PassiveTotal Monitors